 The Day After Prince Died

-I can’t help but think – at his funeral did they read his lyrics: “Dearly beloved, we are gathered here today to get through this thing called life”?
-I suspect we all can take this to heart, “things are much harder than in the after world.
+At his funeral did they read his lyrics: “Dearly beloved, we are gathered here today to get through this thing called life?”
+I suspect we all can take to heart, “things are much harder than in the afterworld.
 In this life, you’re on your own.”
 But I suspect for many of you and including myself, “at least you got friends”.
 So we’re not alone.

 “Over the past couple of days and over the last couple of weeks, I’ve seen so many posts on Facebook and LinkedIn and I suspect you’re no different from me.
 We didn’t know Prince personally, but when someone dies at 57 years old, it just brings the reality of how short life really is.”